 Ultimate Guide to Install Removable Magnetic Window Insulation

-What impact would removable magnetic window insulation have on your home’s comfort level?
+How would removable magnetic window insulation affect your home’s comfort level?
 How reliable are magnetic seals and compression seals on storm windows?

 Removable Magnetic Window Insulation

-Second, removable window insulation is unsightly, both with and without the window insert.
-Third, even if you remove the window insert, a sizable metal bracket still surrounds your window.
+Second, removable window insulation is unsightly, with and without the window insert.
+Third, even after removing the window insert, a sizable metal bracket still surrounds your window.

 removable magnetic window insulation